wessware/wessware/README.md

 I am a passionate data professional with more than three years of expertise in Data & Analytics.
 I have expert-level proficiency in Python, R, SQL, Excel, and Power BI.

-My experience spans the fields of Data Analysis, Data Visualization, Machine Learning, Business Intelligence, Monitoring & Evaluation.
+My experience spans the fields of Data Analysis, Visualization, Machine Learning, Business Intelligence, and Monitoring and evaluation.

 I am open to corporate and freelance work opportunities.